utcompling/tacc-hadoop/README.md

     stop-cluster.sh
     start-cluster.sh

+To shutdown your cluster, use the `stop` command FROM THE LOGIN NODE

+    login1$ stop   # SHORTHAND FOR: qdel NNNNNN

+---

 If you have an iThing and want to be notified when your job starts, you can add an environmental variable to `~/tacc-hadoop/hadoop-conf/hadoop-env.sh` or `~/.bash_profile`:

     export PROWL_API_KEY=215f5a87c6e95c5c43dcc8ca74994ce67c6e95c5